 Limitations of the Proof-of-Concept Model and Planned Improvements of InferNET:

 Orthology assignments: In our future work, instead of using reciprocal top BLAST hits when inferring the correlation between some target pair g1’ and g2’, we will consider all gene pairs g11, g21; g12, g22 such that each g1i is above a similarity threshold GENESIM to g1’, and g2i is above the same similarity threshold GENESIM to g2’.
 This will imply that many gene pairs may be relevant to the prediction of a given target pair g1’ and g2’.
-This, in turn, implies the need for some form of aggregation over the potentially relevant gene pairs.
-We will include terms for mean, median, max, and min as the most representative aggregates.
+This, in turn, implies the need for some form of aggregation over the correlation for potentially relevant gene pairs.
+We will include terms for mean (weighted by gene orthology), median, max, and min as the most representative aggregates.
 Each of the three machine learning mechanisms we will test will determine the weights for each term.
 We will also determine, based on cross-validation, the best gene orthology threshold, GENESIM.

-Incorporation of target species data: In future development of InferNET, we will incorporate the limited expression data that is already available for the target species into the learning equation.
+Incorporation of target species data: In further development of InferNET, we will incorporate the limited expression data that is already available for the target species into the learning equation.
 The net result will be for the edge g1’ between g2’, a term for an experimentally derived correlation and a term for the experimentally derived p-value.

 Use of additional species in training: Further, in future development and testing of InferNET, we will be using more than two species for training.
 For example, based on available expression datasets we might train on Arabidopsis using data from two data-rich legume species (Soy and Medicago) and then apply the learned model on Cucumis (a data-poor species), or we would train on Rice using Maize and Sorghum as data-rich species and apply the model to Brachypodium, Setaria etc. In general, we might learn a model using s1, s2, s3, and s4 and train on s5, then apply that model to a target species t.
 We will first create a model for each source-train species independently (e.g. from Arabidopsis to Glycine and then from Poplar to Medicago).
 Then we will form a “species combining rule” consisting of a learned joint ranking of the several regression models weighted by phylogenomic similarity.
-The weights will be learned using one of the three machine learning methods above.
+The weights on the conclusions from each species will be learned using one of the three machine learning methods above.

 Expected outcomes of Aim 1 and future directions: Our goal in this Aim is to construct a machine-learning model that can predict, with high recall and precision, the expression correlation of edges between genes in a little-studied “target” species by inference from one or more data-rich “source” species.
 The success of the preliminary results suggest reason for optimism.
 We will apply the same techniques to other edge types (e.g. protein-protein interaction).